- 23 Aug 2023

-The flowchart extension only requires an Airtable pro account and a base with the following:
+The flowchart extension requires a base with the following:

 - A table with a linked record field that links to records in that same table.
 If you're not yet familiar with this process, you can learn how to set up record dependencies in this support article.

 - Only collaborators with editor access and above can configure the flowchart settings.
 Collaborators with commenter or read-only permissions can still view and export the chart.

 - Optional: color-coded records (if you want the flowchart to mirror the colors of your records).

 The flowchart extension has three primary settings you'll need to adjust to get started:

 - Table: Choose the table you want to work with to build the flowchart.
 Make sure the table you choose has the linked record field that links to other records in this same table.

 - View: Choose any view in the table you selected in the previous setting.
 You can choose all records or a filtered view you've created that only displays a selection of records.

 - Linked-record field: Choose the linked record field in this table that links to other records in the same table.
 The flowchart extension will automatically build your flowchart from the contents of this field.